 Andrej Varhola later changed his name to Andy Warhol and became a hugely influential figure in American art.

 Arrival in New York

 Andy Warhol graduated from high school in 1945 and then studied commercial art and illustration at the Carnegie Institute of Technology in Paris. he earned a Bachelor of Fine Arts and moved to New York City where he began a career in pictorial design, working in the advertising field.

 He became a prominent commercial artist, working in a loose style that continued when he adopted silk screen print making.
 Both his commercial and artistic work was intentionally rough and imprecise.
 He wrote, "When you do something exactly wrong, you always turn up something."

 Warhol used the ground floor as his studio in the early 1960s.
 In the 1950s and into the early 1960s he first began exhibiting his work and then started creating his iconic art, much of it featuring celebrities and household goods.
-He had a significant point about the social effects of commonly available low-cost commercial products when he wrote:
+He made a significant point about the social effects of commonly available low-cost commercial products when he wrote: